GR Supra (2019-)

 Tesla has two of its own networks: the Tesla supercharger network and its destination charger network.
-Tesla superchargers have power levels from 120kW to 250kW, with 350kW chargers to appear in the UK at a later date.
+Tesla superchargers are ultra-rapid chargers with power levels ranging from 120kW to 250kW (DC).

 The Tesla networks came out on top in a 2021 satisfaction survey by Zap-Map, and Tesla's supercharger network received particularly high praise.

 Tesla's separate destination network is comprised of type 2 AC chargers with rated power outputs from 3kW to 22kW.
 Destination chargers can be unique to Tesla, or open to all with a Type 2 plug.

 Tesla says that ‘wherever two chargers are installed, we encourage one to be universal and one to be Tesla only’.
 A Tesla spokesperson told us the destination chargers have ‘the same hardware, just a switch inside that makes it universal or Tesla only’.

 Not just used to find chargers, Zap-Map has launched a trio of options via its app and website - Zap Pay, Zap Home and Zap Work.

-Zap Home is slightly different and allows those with off street parking and a wallcharger to list their personal charge point publicly, set rates and allow other people to use them between certain times.
+Zap Home is slightly different and allows those with off street parking and a home charge point to list their personal charge point publicly, set rates and allow other people to use them between certain times.
 Zap Work is the same concept, but to be used by companies to list their company charge points.